St. Paul's Church (Chittenango, New York)

 St. Paul's Church is a historic Episcopal church located at 204 Genesee Street in Chittenango, Madison County, New York.
 It's a three-by-four-bay, Gothic Revival–style structure built with board and batten siding.
-It was built about 1865 and features a forest of tall pinnacles and decorative trimwork on the front facade.
+It was built about 1865 and features a forest of tall pinnacles and decorative trim work on the front facade.

 It was listed on the National Register of Historic Places in 1996.